Value of Land in La Salle County

 I got 327,000 hits in under a second when I Googled “Real Estate Appraisers LaSalle County, Texas”.

-Ownership of the surface would not, from my experience, effect the value of the mineral rights at all.
+Ownership of the surface would not, from my experience, affect the value of the mineral rights at all.
 The only thing EOG might insist upon is your giving up the right of ingress and egress so they can control the usage of the surface.

 Hope this helps -

-Charles Emery Tooke III
+Charles Emery Tooke III Certified Professional Landman Fort Worth, Texas

 You indicate that you are pooled - is acreage held by existing production?